 To correctly identify a bait-and-switch scam, watch out for the following red flags:

 - A vendor who makes inquiries about the customer’s payment details too early.
-If the online retailer starts asking for payment details even before the customer can clarify specifications of the product, it can be a sign that the seller is not genuine.
+If an online retailer starts asking for payment details even before the customer can clarify specifications regarding the product, that can be a sign that the seller is not genuine.

 - A company that advertises products or services at highly discounted prices without any strings attached.
 It’s important for a buyer to read the fine print before deciding to pay for such products.

 - A seller who gives excuses for the advertised products running out of stock or being more expensive than as advertised.

 - A seller who claims that the advertised product is merely an element of a much larger product or service and that one must purchase the complete package.